kingsdigitallab/django-dublincore-resource/README.md

 The approach taken by this app is to centralise all your resource metadata into a single table.

-Most DC elements accepts only a single value to keep things simple.

 <p align="center">
   <img src="docs/img/resource-change-1.png" height="400">
 </p>